anonrig/microservices-example/README.md

 ## Privacy Issues

 - Subscription microservice is not GDPR friendly.
 We shouldn't store any personal information unless we particularly need it.
 Since some of the issues regarding personal information was inside the task itself, I left it there, but in order comply with the regulations, I didn't soft delete a subscription but removed it completely upon cancellation.

+## Development Issues

+- Lerna npmClientArgs does not work for Node 15 & NPM 7.
+Please refer to https://github.com/n8n-io/n8n/issues/1149.
+In order to solve installation issues you need to run `npm config set legacy-peer-deps true`